tydangelo18/myportfolio/README.md

 NavBar: Used a Bootstrap navbar snippet to create general navbar.

 NavBar Logo: Created Logo in Adobe Illustrator, used navbar-brand to put logo in my navbar.

 NavBar Links: Used Icons from Icons8.com for LinkedIn and Github Logos in my navbar.
 Used navbar-brand for these as well.

 Navbar Navigation: Used ml-auto to shift About Me, Projects, and Contact to the far right of the NavBar.

+Used Bootstrap as well for the Grid Layout of my content-carrying containers.